 The story of luxurious watches marks a tale of craftsmanship, innovation and intricacy stretching back over four hundred years.
 Masters of horology have been perfecting the art of watchmaking since the 1700s.
 Famous practitioners of the craft include the so-called ‘Holy Trinity’ of Swiss watchmakers Patek Philippe, Vacheron Constantin and Audemars Piguet, but more recently, a new name has risen to the fore, one more closely associated with wearable tech than the rarefied world of luxury watches.
 That name is of course Apple.

 The Californian tech giant first launched its trademark luxury timepiece just six short years ago, quickly outselling many of the longer established luxury watchmaking brands.
 In 2020 Apple sold more units of both men’s watches and watches for women than the entire Swiss watch industry put together, an achievement that is all the more impressive given the short time span involved.
-Industry experts now estimate that more than 100 million people currently sport an Apple watch on their wrists, prompting some to predict the potential demise of luxurious watch brands.
+Industry experts now estimate that more than 100 million people currently sport an Apple watch on their wrists, prompting some to remove their sunglasses and predict the potential demise of luxurious watch brands.

 Seasoned observers suggest that rumours of such a doomsday scenario are at best imprecise.
 That’s because the world of horology is at its heart, firmly focused on movement, and so it too continues to innovate and evolve.
 Evidence of this can be seen in the Certified Pre-Owned (CPO) movement, where brands approve retailers to service, guarantee and sell pre-loved models.
 CPO remains big business, while moves are also afoot to migrate a greater proportion of sales from traditional offline retailers to the online marketplace.
 Here we take a look at five of the best known luxury brands, and some of the innovative qualities that ensure that their cachet is as appealing today, as when connoisseurs of luxurious watches first began to place them on their wrists some four centuries ago.